puppetlabs/puppet-docs/source/contribute.markdown

    you're submitting (so we can pull it); if not, one or more attached git patches.

 We'll get back to you on your contribution as soon as possible.
+Thanks!